Chronic Inflammatory Demyelinating Polyradiculoneuropathy

 CIDP occurs when the body's immune system attacks the myelin sheaths around nerve

-there is usually no infection preceding CIDP.
-There does not seem to be a genetic link to CIDP.
+an infection preceding CIDP.
+There doesn't seem to be a genetic link to CIDP.

-Though CIDP can occur in anyone, people in their 50s and 60s seem more likely to develop
+CIDP can occur in anyone.
+But people in their 50s and 60s seem more likely to develop

-it than other age groups.
+it than people in other age groups.
 Men are twice as likely as women to get the disease.

 What are the symptoms of CIDP?

-- Loss of feeling in your arms and legs, which often starts with your inability to feel
+Loss of feeling in the arms and legs, which often starts with not being able to feel

 a pin prick